 In addition to the observation visits, the college supervisor provides a formal evaluation two times throughout the semester.
-Around midterm, you will be prompted to complete a formative evaluation of your preservice teacher using a detailed performance rubric that will be provided to you.
+At midterm, you will be prompted to complete a formative evaluation of your preservice teacher using a detailed performance rubric that will be provided to you.
 Areas marked as "below expectations" or "emerging" become target growth areas for the preservice teacher.

 You will also collaborate with the cooperating teacher for the final, summative evaluation.
 In the last two weeks of student teaching, initiate a meeting with the cooperating teacher to collaboratively complete the final performance evaluation.
 You might consider doing this after your final observation; while the candidate is still teaching, meet with the cooperating teacher to complete the evaluation together.
 You will submit this evaluation to the education department administrative assistant.
-It will then be shared with the candidate in the first few days of senior seminar.
+You or the cooperating teacher should also arrange a time to share the evaluation with the student teacher.

 Finally, we ask that you write a letter of reference for the candidate.
-Please type your statement on Goshen College letterhead, and see page 18 for more suggestions.
+Please type your statement on Goshen College letterhead, and see page 16 for more suggestions.
 You can request an electronic template of GC letterhead by emailing the administrative assistant at education@goshen.edu.